nicole-ashley/ss_firephp/README.md

 SS_FirePHP
 ==========

 A module to allow easy installation of FirePHP in Silverstripe.
+Adapted from here: [http://www.sspaste.com/paste/show/4e3bd4a2a1fae](http://www.sspaste.com/paste/show/4e3bd4a2a1fae)

 ## Requirements
 * SilverStripe 2.4 (probably also works with previous versions, but this has not been tested)